Mathematics and Philosophy BSc

 Course description

-Some module options include more project work.
-This gives you the chance to put your mathematics skills into practice in different contexts and scenarios that you might encounter when you start work after graduation.
+Some module options include more project work, and many give you the chance to put your mathematics skills into practice in different contexts and scenarios.
+By the time you graduate, you’ll have the knowledge and experience to follow any number of career paths.

 Dual and combined honours degrees